Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Introduction

 Our goal is to estimate for whom the nudges are most effective, and thus whom to target if there is a limited budget of time or attention that creates opportunity cost associated with the nudges.
 For example, alternative messages might be used or developed for those where the nudges are less effective.
-The problem of whom to target for an intervention arises in many settings, ranging from precision medicine to prioritization of salespeople to allocation of advertising spend.
-A common approach in practice is based on predicting which individuals are most at risk of some undesirable outcome, such as customer churn or a poor medical outcome.
-Predictive approaches are attractive because they can be applied with observational, historical data without the need to run an experiment; they can be used even for a treatment that has never been tried before, or for which limited or non-representative historical data is available.
+The problem of whom to target arises in many settings, ranging from precision medicine to prioritization of salespeople to allocation of advertising spend.
+A common approach in practice is based on predicting which individuals are most at risk of undesirable outcomes, such as customer churn or a poor medical outcome.
+Predictive approaches are attractive because they can be applied with observational, historical data without the need to run an experiment.
 In the context of nudges to file financial aid forms, we could imagine forming a hypothesis about which type of student would be most influenced by a nudge and building a model to predict that outcome using data about student behavior in the absence of the treatment.
 If we hypothesized that students who were otherwise at risk of not filing would be most influenced by the nudge, we would target the students with the lowest predicted probability of filing in the absence of the treatment.